myselfshravan/stock-analyzerr-extension/README.md

 ## ✨ Features

+### Core Features
 - **📊 Smart Data Extraction**: Automatically scrapes comprehensive stock data from any Groww stock page
 - **🤖 AI-Powered Analysis**: Sends extracted data to ChatGPT with a pre-formatted analysis prompt
 - **⚡ One-Click Operation**: Extract, copy, and analyze stock data with a single click
 - **🔒 Privacy-First**: All data processed locally, no external servers
-- **🎯 Zero Manual Work**: ChatGPT auto-fills and submits the analysis request
-- **📋 Clipboard Support**: Instantly copy extracted JSON data to clipboard
+- **📋 Clipboard Support**: Instantly copy extracted YAML data to clipboard

+### Advanced Features
+- **📈 Financial Charts Extraction**: Extract Revenue, Profit, and Net Worth trends (opt-in)
+- **🎯 Preview Modal**: Review extracted data before sending to ChatGPT
+- **🔮 Floating Action Button (FAB)**: Quick access from any Groww stock page
+- **💾 YAML Format**: 20-30% more token-efficient than JSON
+- **⚙️ Smart Settings**:
+  - Auto-submit toggle (paste and auto-send to ChatGPT)
+  - Temporary chat mode (analyze without cluttering history)
+  - Financial charts toggle (extract charts on demand)
+- **🛡️ Race Condition Prevention**: Preview modal ensures data is ready before sending

 ---

 ## 📸 How It Works

-### Step 1: Visit any Groww Stock Page
+### Method 1: Extension Popup

-Navigate to any stock on Groww.in (e.g., `https://groww.in/stocks/hindustan-aeronautics-ltd`)
+1. **Visit any Groww Stock Page**: Navigate to any stock on Groww.in (e.g., `https://groww.in/stocks/hindustan-aeronautics-ltd`)

-### Step 2: Click Extension Icon
-Open the extension popup and see basic stock information

-### Step 3: Extract & Copy (Optional)
+2. **Open Extension Popup**: Click the extension icon to see:
+   - Stock name and current price
+   - Day change percentage
+   - Settings toggles (auto-submit, temp chat, financial charts)

+3. **Extract Stock Data** (Preview Mode):
+   - Click **"Extract Stock Data"** button
+   - Preview modal shows extracted YAML data
-Click "Extract & Copy Data" to copy full JSON data to clipboard
+   - Review the data or copy to clipboard

-### Step 4: Analyze with ChatGPT
-Click "Analyze with ChatGPT" and watch the magic:
+   - Click **"Analyze with ChatGPT"** from modal to proceed

+4. **Analyze with ChatGPT** (Direct Mode):
+   - Click **"Analyze with ChatGPT"** button directly
    - ChatGPT opens in a new tab
    - Stock data is auto-pasted with analysis prompt
-- Message is auto-submitted
+   - Message is auto-submitted (if auto-submit is enabled)
    - AI analysis appears instantly

+### Method 2: Floating Action Button (FAB)

+1. **Navigate to Groww Stock Page**: Any stock page will show a purple floating button in the bottom-right corner

+2. **Click the FAB Button**:
+   - Data extraction starts immediately
+   - Loading animation shows progress

+3. **Review in Modal**:
+   - Preview modal appears with YAML data
+   - Options to copy or analyze with ChatGPT

+4. **Choose Your Action**:
+   - **Copy to Clipboard**: Get the YAML data for manual use
+   - **Analyze with ChatGPT**: Opens ChatGPT with the data

 ---